Lindsay Key, LPC-MHSP

 As ReVIDA’s Chief Operating Officer, Greg is responsible for all aspects of the company’s treatment center operations.
 Greg is respected for developing innovative, data-driven and pragmatic solutions that emphasize evidence-based patient care along with local market and companywide growth strategies.

-Greg is a seasoned behavioral healthcare executive with nearly 30 years of clinical and operations leadership experience across the full continuum of care.
+Greg is a seasoned behavioral healthcare executive with more than 31 years of clinical and operations leadership experience across the full continuum of care.
 Prior to joining ReVIDA, Greg served as senior vice president at Pinnacle Treatment Centers, where he managed over 40 addiction treatment centers and directed the addition of 18 new centers.
 Greg takes particular interest in nurturing ReVIDA’s culture and staff morale, and thereby improving our clients’ overall treatment experience and outcomes.

 Greg earned a Bachelor of Science in Psychology from The University of Southern Mississippi in 1991 and a Masters of Business Administration from Belhaven University in 2002.